-In accordance with Rhode Island Public Utilities Commission Docket No. 5133, Kent County Water Authority began the implementation of monthly billing in August 2021 starting in Coventry.
-Customers in the West Warwick area received their first monthly bill in September 2021 and the monthly billing implementation was completed in the Warwick and East Greenwich area in October 2021.
 Monthly billing is an important tool in assisting customers to detect problems associated with high water usage that may have gone unnoticed for months when billed on a quarterly basis.
 Now these problems can be caught earlier with monthly water meter readings.
 Monthly billing may also compel customers to practice better water conservation measures.
-Monthly billing was rolled out in conjunction with the redesigned water statements deployed in February of 2021.
 The Kent County Water Authority redesigned the physical bill to present you with all of the information you need to quickly compare past use and billing history to manage budgeting and locate higher-than-normal water consumption via comparative graphs.
 Your water statement includes a Bill Summary where you will find your current consumption and charges, prior balance, past payments, your specific usage period and average daily use in gallons.
 The "Water Use at a Glance" section includes a graph of your past water usage that provides a comparison view of how current consumption compares to previous billed usage.
 There are also important messages displayed on the front of the bill.
 There are also instructions on how to set up an account on our online customer payment portal.
 Setting up an online account will allow you to view and print your bill online, view your account history and usage, and pay your bill.
-Since the deployment of our online customer payment portal, more than 12,000 customers have signed up for some or all of the portal features available.
-An informational flyer to help you better understand the elements and layout of your water statement is available online at https://kentcountywater.org/config/docs/KCWA_TrifoldBillInsert_3-24-21_final.pdf.
+Since the deployment of our online customer payment portal, more than 14,000 customers have signed up for some or all of the portal features available.
+An informational flyer to help you better understand the elements and layout of your water statement is available online at https://kentcountywater.org/config/docs/KCWA TrifoldBillInsert_3-24-21_final.pdf.